 My latest thinking is that it probably was an ancestor of mine, my ancestor Sampson's father William, who was married to Agnes Rose, and I now think I am probably descended from Agnes (and there was no subsequent wife, as I had at first suspected).

-Thomas Rose’s will was the first pre-reformation one I looked at, making it particularly interesting to me.
-Will transcription now added, also those of Thomas’s father and son.
+Thomas Rose's will was the first pre-reformation one I looked at, making it particularly interesting to me.
+Will transcription to be added soon.

 Name origins and relations